Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 If your piggy has an oily body, you can also use cold-pressed coconut oil.
-The oil will naturally melt from your cavy’s body heat – this makes it easier to spread and soak into their coat.
+The oil will naturally melt from your skinny pig’s body heat – this makes it easier to spread and soak into their coat.

 Never use human products or moisturizers on your cavy’s body as they’re likely to irritate your piggy’s coat, or even cause harm if they accidentally ingest them!

-In addition to keeping on top of your cavy’s coat routine, ear cleaning is another vital part of their care.
+In addition to keeping on top of your cavy’s coat routine, ear cleaning is another vital part of skinny pig care.

 Regularly cleaning your cavy’s ears will help prevent infections and wax buildup, and keep them in good health.